Table of Contents

 In reality, researchers estimate that only about ten percent of the population suffers a midlife crisis and the rest of us age through our forties and fifties without losing our rationality.
 Sure, we’ll undergo many challenges and may even do some of the stereotypical midlife crisis things, but we don’t lose ourselves in the process.

-#9: Your personality stabilizes when you’re an adult
+our personality stabilizes when you’re an adult

 Many people believe that by the time you’re about twenty-five years old, your brain is fully developed and that with the exception of the effects of traumatic experiences, your adult personality stays relatively stable.
 Part of the appeal of this myth is that by twenty-five many people feel they should have a clear sense of direction and be progressing toward stable goals; we don’t like to think that, as humans, we are inherently unstable.